aryanverma461/DATA_SCIENCE_JOB_POSTING_ANALYSIS_USING_PYTHON/README.md

 1. What are the skills most in demand for the top 3 most popular data roles?
 2. How are in-demand skills trending for Data Analysts?
-3. How well do jobs and skills pay for Data Analysts?
+3. Top 10 skills for Data Analyst?
+(High Demand)
+4. What are the Median Salaries offered across Top 5 country for 3 popular data role
+5. How do different data jobs Titles?
-4. What are the optimal skills for data analysts to learn?
+6. What are the optimal skills for data analysts to learn?
 (High Demand AND High Paying)
-5. What are the Median Salaries offered across different country for 3 popular data role?

 # Tools I Used
 For my deep dive into the data analyst job market, I harnessed the power of several key tools:
-- Python: The backbone of my analysis, allowing me to analyze the data and find critical insights.
+- **Python**: The backbone of my analysis, allowing me to analyze the data and find critical insights.

 - I also used the following Python libraries:
     - Pandas Library: This was used to analyze the data.
     - Matplotlib Library: I visualized the data.
     - Seaborn Library: Helped me create more advanced visuals.
-- Jupyter Notebooks: The tool I used to run my Python scripts which let me easily include my notes and analysis.
+- **Jupyter Notebooks**: The tool I used to run my Python scripts which let me easily include my notes and analysis.
-- Visual Studio Code: My go-to for executing my Python scripts.
+- **Visual Studio Code**: My go-to for executing my Python scripts.
-- Git & GitHub: Essential for version control and sharing my Python code and analysis, ensuring collaboration and project tracking.
+- **Git & GitHub**: Essential for version control and sharing my Python code and analysis, ensuring collaboration and project tracking.
 # Data Preparation and Cleanup
 This section outlines the steps taken to prepare the data for analysis, ensuring accuracy and usability
 ## Import & Clean Up Data